Twin Flames – The Ancient Greek Story of One Soul Split into Two

 The Lady of Shalott (1862) by Walter Crane

-The myth of Eros (Cupid), from whom derives the word erotic, son of Aphrodite (Venus) goddess of love and Psyche, a princess, a story of a loss of trust and betrayal, one of the best-loved and the greatest love story of Greek mythology.
+The story of Eros (from whom derives the word erotic), the son of Aphrodite (Venus) goddess of love and his love for Psyche, a princess, is a story of a loss of trust and betrayal.